truenas/documentation/content/SCALE/GettingStarted/FirstTimeLogin.md

 | Key ID | Access Key ID for the linked AWS account. |
 | Secret Key | Secret Access Key for the linked AWS account. |

-The *SEND TEST ALERT* button generates a test alert to confirm the alert service will work correctly.
+The **SEND TEST ALERT** button generates a test alert to confirm the alert service will work correctly.

 ### Email

-The *Email* screen has options for users to set up a system email address.
+The **Email** screen lets you set up a system email address.

 ![AlertEmailSCALE](/images/SCALE/AlertEmailSCALE.png "Email General Options")